jknapka/mvca/src/tg/unter/README.txt

         decline to volunteer.
   - Volunteers should receive reminder alerts for events to which they've committed an hour or so prior to the event.
+  * This will require a monitor process somewhere.
+Maybe just a cron job that pokes a URL on the web service every five minutes or something.

 Story (TO BE WRITTEN)...